 It costs half the price of Theragun Pro – $249 if you use the MGA50 coupon code at checkout (save $50).

-Nevertheless, Achedaway Pro remains one of our top 5 favorite guns.
+Nevertheless, Achedaway Pro remains one of our top 5 best massage guns.

-We were impressed by the overall quality of this Sportneer Elite D9 device.
+We were impressed by the overall quality of this Sportneer Elite D9 device when we tested it the other day.
 It feels better than Urikar.
 It offers an angled handle as well.

 However, compared to Ekrin B37 and Bob and Brad D6 Pro, it lags performance-wise.
 The amplitude isn’t as great, and the stall force is so-so.